We Are Watching You

 Election observation by the international community as we know it today is a fairly novel phenomenon, originating in the 1980s and coinciding with Cold War détente.

 Because of these origins, analysts tie the practice with Western attempts to “guide” democracy in other countries.

 Before the 1980s, election observation was mainly the preserve of the United Nations, starting in the Korean Peninsula in 1947.
-Even then, there was scepticism because the UN was a creation of the victorious powers in World War II and thus catered for their geopolitical and economic interests.
+But even then, there was skepticism because the UN was a creation of the victorious powers in World War II and thus catered for their geopolitical and economic interests.